I Graduated, But...

-I Graduated, But... (大学は出たけれど, Daigaku wa Deta keredo) is a 1929 Japanese silent film directed by Yasujirō Ozu.
+I Graduated, But... (はたけれど, Daigaku wa Deta keredo) is a 1929 Japanese silent film directed by Yasujirō Ozu.
 The film is now lost, except for an excerpt of approximately 10 minutes.

 Ozu's friend and coworker Hiroshi Shimizu, who co-wrote the script, was originally slated to direct the film.
 Shimizu's wife Kinuyo Tanaka starred in the film.

 Plot

 Surviving footage from I Graduated, But...

 The plot involved a young man (Minoru Takada) who turns down a receptionist job after graduating college because he feels it isn't good enough for him, but needs to fool his mother (Utako Suzuki) and fiancee (Tanaka) into thinking he has a job.
 After he marries the fiancee he has to admit to her that he is unemployed so she takes a job in a bar.
 After an argument with her he apologizes for being irresponsible.
 He goes back to the company he turned down to accept the receptionist job, but they give him a salaried position instead.